-As one of America’s colonial rum capitals, Newport has a rich, exciting and colourful history that makes it a stand-out city in Rhode Island.
-The city has gained recognition as a ‘Summer White House’ city and has one of the highest remaining numbers of colonial homes in the country, especially within the Newport Historic District.
-This guide to dining in Newport presents ten of the best cultural restaurants in the city.
+As one of America’s colonial rum capitals, Newport has a rich, exciting and colourful history that makes it a stand-out city of Rhode Island.
+Here’s our guide to dining out in Newport to best experience the town’s rich culture.

 Muse by Jonathan Cartwright